huwythechew/EmbroiderWorkflow/ExportEmbFromTxt_PYTHON/README.md

 ## [Export Embroidery From .txt Files - Python](/ExportEmbFromTxt_PYTHON)
 Uses the [pyembroidery](https://github.com/EmbroidePy/pyembroidery) python library - must install that.
 ### Standard Exporting:
-- .txt files get saved to "srcTxts/" folder.
+- .txt files containing 2D points get saved to "srcTxts/" folder.
+(Format is described below)

 In <code>pyembroideryExport.py</code>:
 - <code>names</code> is a list that contains the filename of each .txt file in <code>srcTxts/</code> to be exported (omitting the ".txt" extension)